nus-cs2103-AY2122S1/tp/docs/team/nathanwonghungrui.md

 * **New Feature**: Added the ability to customise the colour of a tag by preference.
     * What it does: Allows the user to input their preferred tag colour either by colour code or colour name.
     * Justification: This feature improves the aesthetic appeal, and more importantly, the flexibility and customisability, which is what we pride our application in.
-    * Highlights: This enhancement affects existing commands and commands to be added in future.
+    * Highlights: This feature affects existing commands and commands to be added in future.
 The implementation was somewhat challenging as it required some significant changes to how data would be stored in the JSON file to accomodate the tag colours now that it was customisable.
 Test cases and test data also have to be updated accordingly.

 #### 3.2 Change GUI